john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 Let me explain what I was getting at.

-When presented with the problem of too-much-content-not-enough-space, some web site owners think, "I know, I'll use a tooltip hover" or "a modal dialog."
+When presented with the problem of too-much-content-not-enough-space, some web site owners think, "I know, I'll use a { tooltip hover, context menu, modal dialog }."
 It is an antipattern to leap to these as your first line of defense.
 At best, they are an Easter egg-level progressive enhancement.
-More typically, they **a)** hide what ought to be apparent to the user, forcing them to think, and **b)** convert the fundamental human-computer task, 99% of the time to read and learn, into *interacting* with the computer in order to read and learn.
+More typically, they are a designer's crutch for tucking away unimportant content you're too lazy to give proper design attention or remove.
+The techniques **a)** hide what ought to be apparent to the user, forcing them to think, and **b)** convert the fundamental human-computer task, 99% of the time to read and learn, into *interacting* with the computer in order to read and learn.